Maker Guide : How-To Guide For Selling Your Work

 Do your research and find markets where your style is a good fit - that's where your customers will be.
 Sometimes you have to try a few different markets to find what works for you!
 HRM is home to lots of markets from small scale shows run by community centres to larger professional shows.

 Deadlines: Application deadlines for the larger markets are typically 2-3 months before the actual event.
-Join maker groups on Facebook, follow along with shows on social media or sign up for their mailing lists to keep up to date on deadlines and find resources.
+Join maker groups on social media, follow along with shows on social media or sign up for their mailing lists to keep up to date on deadlines and find resources.
 For larger markets typical Fall/Holiday Market deadlines are in July-Sept; Spring/Summer Market deadlines are in February/March.

 Display: Do a few test runs!
 Layout your table display at home, try different heights and table covers until you find something that feels like the right fit!
 Do you need power for your booth?

 Payment Processing: Will you take card payments via Square or another payment app?
 E-transfer?
 Cash only?
 How will you provide receipts?
 Where are you keeping cash?
 How are you keeping record of sales?
-Have a plan, and signage for customers.
+Have a plan and signage for customers.

 Branding, Packaging & Signage: Have your contact information available for customers, either on business cards or a sign they can photograph, etc - folks want to look you up, but don't want to ask for the information.
 Make sure your business name is visible somewhere in your display!
 Have tissue paper or bubble wrap on hand to wrap fragile items, and a few paper shopping bags available.